Meet the Expert

 - Exceeding the journal's word limit — editors desk-reject overlength abstracts instantly

-- Starting with 'This paper...' or 'This study...' — lead with the research gap or key finding instead
+- Starting with 'This paper...' or 'This study...' — lead with the research gap instead

-- Passive voice overload — use active voice for clarity and impact ('We found' not 'It was found')
+- Passive voice overload — use active voice ('We found' not 'It was found')

 Abstract Examples by Research Discipline